marcarfer/python-scripts/README.md

 # python-scripts
-This is my test folder for python scripts
+This is my test folder for python scripts. second line of pseudo-code.